sapna2504/Chromium-Modification-V2/README.md

 We have also added the patch file named `modifications.patch`

-### Application and Network logs (chrome/chromium)
-1. in-the-wild (only network logs)
-2. real-traces (both)
-3. original vs modified (both)
-4. dynamic-high (both)
-5. dynamic-low (both)
-6. dynamic-very-low (both)
-7. dynamic-solution (both)

-Also, we have uploaded the application and network logs of mozilla firefox under dynamic-very-low bandwidth pattern.

-### Application and Network logs (geographical locations)
-1. delhi
-2. bangalore
-3. new-york
-4. singapore
-5. germany

-# Real World Trace Files
-In addition, we have uploaded mahimahi trace files generated from the real pcaps.

 # Modifications for Dynamic Solution
 ### Changes in HTTP/2 Connection
 We have modified the following files in [chromium](https://github.com/chromium/chromium/) codebase: